Memory-aware curriculum federated learning for breast cancer classification: Related work

 Deep learning methods assume that samples from the training (source) and testing (target) set are IID data.
 However, this statement does not always hold.
 When the data distribution from the source and target domains is related but different, there is a domain shift.
 Domain Adaptation (DA) aims to remove such shifts by transferring the learned representation from a source to a target domain.
 When target labels are unavailable during the training phase, UDA techniques are employed.
 One of the UDA strategies is to learn a domain-invariant feature extractor, which aligns the feature distribution of the target domain to that of the source by: (i) minimizing a distance of domain discrepancy \cite{Long2013JointDistribAdapt}, (ii) revisiting batch normalization layers \cite{Carlucci2017BatchDA}, or (iii) through adversarial learning \cite{Ganin2016DANN}.

 Despite less annotation requirements, the above UDA approaches need access to both source and target data \cite{long2015learning, Ganin2015UDA}.
 However, in the federated setting, data is stored locally and cannot be shared.
 Recently, federated batch normalization \cite{Li2021FedBN} and federated adversarial domain adaptation \cite{Peng2019FedDA, Peterson2019FedDAPrivate} have been proposed to deal with DA under the privacy-preserving requirement.
 The work by Li~\etal~\cite{Li2021FedBN} focus on mitigating \textit{feature shift}, \ie the deviation in feature space, using batch normalization before averaging the local models.
-Whereas Peng~\etal~\cite{Peng2019FedDA} train in an adversarial manner a feature extractor and a domain discriminator to learn a domain-invariant representation and alleviate domain shift.
-The latter has been applied to f-MRI on 1-D signal data using a multi-layer perceptron \cite{Li2020FLDA}.
-Different from the work by Li~\etal~\cite{Li2020FLDA}, we study federated adversarial alignment using a deep convolutional neural network (ResNet-22) on medical images, in particular, high-resolution mammograms for breast cancer classification.
+In contrast, Peng~\etal~\cite{Peng2019FedDA} train in an adversarial manner a feature extractor and a domain discriminator to learn a domain-invariant representation and alleviate domain shift.
+The latter has been applied to functional MRI (f-MRI) on 1-D signal data using a multi-layer perceptron \cite{Li2020FLDA}.
+We extend this approach to deal with high-resolution images and to interact with our proposed CL method.